SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 Know what the room moderates:

-9. We moderate the content of posts on Stack Overflow for closure.
+9. We moderate the content of posts on Stack Overflow (closure/edit/review/delete).
 This means that we *DO NOT* moderate:
    * User accounts (even if they are posting spam)
    * Other chat rooms